britram/taps-transports/draft-ietf-taps-transports.md

 Messages may be sent as unicast, IPv4 broadcast or multicast datagrams (IPv4 and IPv6), in addition to anycast datagrams.

+While ICMP is not typically described as a transport protocol, it does position itself over the network layer, and the operation of other transport protocols can be closely linked to the functions provided by ICMP.

 Transport Protocols and upper layer protocols can use received ICMP messages to help them take appropriate decisions when network or endpoint errors are reported.
 For example, to implement, ICMP-based Path MTU discovery {{RFC1191}}{{RFC1981}}